 Blue and white is so trendy right now but it will always be timeless.
-Blue and white porcelain is always a wise investment…it’s been in style since the 14th century!
+Blue and white porcelain is always a wise investment – it’s been in style since the 14th century!

-6. Vintage and antique pieces.
+6. Vintage and antique furniture and accessories.

 7. White bedding.

 Our place to unwind and recharge should be fresh, clean, and serene.
-White bedding is so restful because it causes us no extra visual stimulation.
+White bedding feels restful because it causes us no extra visual stimulation.
 Have you ever been to a luxury hotel that didn’t have white bedding?
 I can’t think of one.
 So treat yourself to white linens because you will like them for longer.